 In-Mind requests authors to submit their manuscript via e-mail (to email@example.com).
 Articles can only be submitted electronically in .rtf or .doc/.docx format.
 Please save the article and any accompanying images under the first author's last name (e.g., IJzerman.doc or IJzerman.png).
 We expect manuscripts to be submitted in APA Format.
-We only accept review articles of social psychological phenomena (broadly defined), with fewer than 2,500 words (excluding references, abstract, and definitions) that are intended to inform the general public about social psychological trends and research.
+We only accept review articles of psychological phenomena (broadly defined), with fewer than 2,500 words (excluding references, abstract, and definitions) that are intended to inform the general public about psychological trends and research.

 Important: Please note that the writing style of In-Mind articles differs significantly from scientific articles.
 While we expect APA formatting, manuscripts submitted to In-Mind should not have the read of common scientific publications.
 The magazine's primary goal is edutainment.
 We expect scientific rigidity and thoroughness of summarizing the work in our field, while preserving readability tailored to a wider audience.
 We believe this readability is attained by adopting a different style of writing.
 We expect authors to write an attractive lede and nut graf in a "story-telling" way.
 In order to aid authors in their writing and to provide information on what a lede and nut graf is, we provide slides from a workshop at the yearly meeting for Association for Psychological Science, taught by APS' Scott Sleek and In-Mind's Hans IJzerman.
 You may download these here.
 In addition, you may download a helpful checklist for authors here.
 Authors are encouraged to read recently published articles as examples.

-In-Mind is a peer reviewed e-journal, and recognized as such by NIH.
+In-Mind is a peer reviewed e-journal.

 Authors should prepare their manuscripts according to the Publication Manual of the American Psychological Association (6th Edition, see also here).
 The In-Mind team may copyedit your manuscript for bias-free language and readability.
 Formatting instructions (all copies must be double-spaced) and instructions for the preparation of tables, figures, references, matrices, and abstracts appear in the manual.